Fluctuations of the winding number of a directed polymer on a cylinder: Introduction

 \subsection{Context and motivation}

-Our study of the winding number is motivated by the work of Brunet \cite{brunet}, where the same problem was studied by the replica method.
-What is particularly interesting is the exact formula he derived for $\sigma_{\mathrm{eff}}^2$ and its dependence on the size of the period, see \cite[Eq.
+Our study of the winding number is motivated by the work of Brunet \cite{brunet}, where the same problem was investigated by the replica method.
+What is particularly interesting is the exact formula he derived for $\sigma_{\mathrm{eff}}^2$ and how it depends on the size of the period, see \cite[Eq.
 (19)-(20)]{brunet}.
-It is not hard to convince oneself that Theorem~\ref{t.mainth} holds for any spatial period, with the effective diffusion constant depending on the size of the cell -- we chose the size $L=1$ only to simplify the notations.
-If we denote the corresponding variance by $\sigma_{\mathrm{eff}}^2(L)$, since the polymer path is known to be super-diffusive with the exponent $2/3$ when $L=\infty$ (i.e. $T^{-2/3}w_T$ is of order $O(1)$ as $T\gg1$), see \cite[Theorem 1.11]{corwin} for relevant results, it is natural to expect that $\sigma_{\mathrm{eff}}^2(L)$ blows up as $L\to\infty$.
+It is not hard to convince oneself that Theorem~\ref{t.mainth} holds for any spatial period, with the effective diffusion constant depending on the size of the cell -- we chose the length $L=1$ only to simplify the notations.
+Denote the corresponding variance by $\sigma_{\mathrm{eff}}^2(L)$.
+It is known that the polymer path is super-diffusive with the exponent $2/3$ when $L=\infty$, i.e., if there is no periodic structure, $T^{-2/3}w_T$ is of order $O(1)$ for $T\gg1$, see \cite[Theorem 1.11]{corwin} for relevant results on this particular model.
+To go from the diffusive to super-diffusive scaling as $L\to\infty$, it is natural to expect $\sigma_{\mathrm{eff}}^2(L)$ to blow up.
 This was indeed predicted in \cite{brunet}: as $L\to\infty$, $\sigma_{\mathrm{eff}}^2(L)\sim \sqrt{L}$.
-The blow up rate is related to the $2/3$ super-diffusion exponent and can be heuristically explained as follows: for cells of size $L$, the displacement of the endpoint $w_T$ is of the order $\sigma_{\mathrm{eff}}(L)\sqrt{T}$, provided that $L\sim O(1)$ and $T\gg1$.
-As we slowly increase $L$, the polymer path would still visit many cells if $\sigma_{\mathrm{eff}}(L)\sqrt{T} \gg L$, in which case a homogenization phenomenon occurs and leads to the central limit theorem in Theorem~\ref{t.mainth} above.
-So, it is natural to guess that the critical scale comes from balancing the two terms $\sigma_{\mathrm{eff}}(L)\sqrt{T} \sim L$.
+The blow up rate is related to the $2/3$ super-diffusion exponent, and here is a heuristic explanation: for cells of size $L$, the displacement of the endpoint $w_T$ is of the order $\sigma_{\mathrm{eff}}(L)\sqrt{T}$, provided that $L\sim O(1)$ and $T\gg1$.
+As we keep $T\gg1$ fixed and slowly increase $L$, the polymer path would still visit many cells provided that $\sigma_{\mathrm{eff}}(L)\sqrt{T} \gg L$.
+In this case we still expect to see a homogenization phenomenon and the central limit theorem as in Theorem~\ref{t.mainth} holds.
+So, it is natural to guess that the critical scale comes from balancing the two terms, $\sigma_{\mathrm{eff}}(L)\sqrt{T}$ and $L$.
 This leads to $L\sim T^{2/3}$, under the assumption of $\sigma_{\mathrm{eff}}^2(L)\sim \sqrt{L}$.
-It was our hope to prove it rigorously and to confirm (or disprove) the replica calculations in \cite{brunet}.
-Theorem~\ref{t.mainth} can be viewed as a small step towards this goal, through which we confirmed the diffusive scaling and the Gaussian fluctuations.
-The formula derived for $\sigma_{\mathrm{eff}}^2$, see \eqref{e.defsigma} below, is too implicit to perform any asymptotic analysis though.
-Guided by the same philosophy, a similar study was carried out for the fluctuations of the free energy $\log Z_T$, which leads to the optimal size of fluctuations in certain regimes where $L,T$ go to infinity together, see \cite{dgk}.